 UK Conformation Breed Standards (visual guide): click here

 HEAD: Broad at the muzzle, especially in rams.
 Back of head flat and wide between ears.
 The face seen in profile should show good depth of jaw.
 Ears of good size, neatly set on and well carried.
 Head and ears of a deep blue tinge which often extends to the rest of the body.
-Tuft of wool on the forehead.
+Tuft of wool on the forehead that should be left in long curls when possible.
 Back of head, especially around the ears, covered with fine wool.
 Entire absence of hair about the forehead, back of head and ears.
 Any registered animal, at one year of age, shall not have a scur or horn over 3/4 in length, and such scurs or horns on breeding rams should be discouraged.

 NECK: Strong, rising gracefully from the shoulders and carrying the head at a good height.